Tag Archives: 5G

 Is China Really Leading the 5G Race?

 It is fashionable to talk about the race to 5G.
 This theme started last year, and has picked up this year with many opinion articles published on the topic.
 Perhaps the one that got most attention is the white paper by Deloitte: The chance to lead for a decade.
-The paper compared US networks and investments to that of other… Read More »
+The paper compared US networks and investments to… Read More »

 5G Workshop: Demystifying 5G for Decision Makers

 5G as a platform for private networks and enterprise applications is more than just another service provider technology.
 Enterprises, neutral host service providers, building owners, asset management companies and many others are asking about the potential impact of 5G.
-We have prepared the 5G workshop to provide the facts – not sell the hype of 5G.
-The objective… Read More »
+We have prepared the 5G workshop to provide the facts – not sell the hype of… Read More »

 3.5 GHz Spectrum Valuation Setting New Records

 Results from the recent UK spectrum auction and the minimum price set by the Korean regulator show record 3.5 GHz spectrum valuation.
 UK operators paid £1.16 Billion ($1.64 Billion) for 150 MHz.
 In Korea, the regulator asked for close to $2.5 Billion for 280 MHz.
-For comparison, the 3.5 GHz UK spectrum is more than 5x the price paid… Read More »
+For comparison, the 3.5 GHz UK spectrum is more than 5x… Read More »

 The True 5G Value Proposition: It’s not about Speed and Latency!